-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Rutland Walk Map>>

-|Eyebrook Reservoir||5 miles (8 km)||Enjoy a circular walk around this lovely reservoir near Corby.
+|Enjoy a stroll alongside this lovely reservoir near Corby.
 You can park at the car park at the north eastern end of the water off Main Street in Stoke Dry.
 The village of Stoke Dry is reputed to be the place where the Gunpowder Plot was hatched.
-The village has an interesting medieval church dedicated to Saint Andrew.
+It has an interesting medieval church dedicated to Saint Andrew.

-You can pick up footpaths along the reservoir from the car park.
-The site includes some nice pockets of woodland and lots of wildlife.
+The area includes nice views of woodland and lots of wildlife.
 Look out for badger, fox, otter, muntjac deer, osprey, red kite, buzzards and various wildfowl on the water.
 Sightings include widgeon, pochard, teal and smew.

 It's a beautiful area with the reservoir surrounded by rolling countryside of Leicestershire, Rutland and Northamptonshire.

 If you'd like to extend your walk you could pick up the Rutland Round which passes the reservoir.
-You could head to nearby Uppingham and Wardley Wood or the village of Lyddington.
-Here you can visit the Grade I listed Lyddington Bede House, owned by English Heritage.
+View Full Details>>

-|Hereward Way||110 miles (177 km)||Starting in Oakham, in Rutland, follow the Herward Way through Stamford, Peterborough, Ely, and the Breckland forests to Thetford, in Norfolk.
+|Starting in Oakham, in Rutland, follow the Herward Way through Stamford, Peterborough, Ely, and the Breckland forests to Thetford, in Norfolk.